RMalhotraGit/Data-Wrangling-Final-Project/README.md

 us.R - script to clean dataset for United States

-nj.r - script to clean dataset for New Jersey
+nj.R - script to clean dataset for New Jersey

 bergen.R - script to clean dataset for Bergen County, NJ